 Your viewer is interested in hiring a professional because they want professional quality work.
 An obviously DIY website subconsciously makes your viewer think you will do a DIY quality job for them too.

-To build trust with your website, you need to close the gap between how you look online and the professional boss you actually are.
+To build trust with your website, you have to make sure you look like the professional boss you actually are.